Writing a story is time-consuming… at least it is to write a good story and one that’s not AI created.

 The marketing and creating visibility process is ongoing.

-If you’re wondering if having to promote your books is a must, even major publishers expect their authors to have an online author platform.
+If you’re wondering if promoting your books is a must, even major publishers expect their authors to have an online author platform.
 They also expect the author to be able to help sell their books through that platform.

 Marketing is that important.

-So, what’s the basics of an author online platform?
+So, what are the basics of an author online platform?

 -The first step is to have a website and keep it current.

--Next is to post to social media to bring awareness about you and your books or articles.
+-Next you should post on social media to bring awareness about you and your books or articles.

 NEED HELP SELF-PUBLISHING?
-CHECK OUT WRITERS ON THE MOVE PRESS!
+CHECK OUT WRITERS ON THE SELF-PUB SERVICE!

 MORE ON WRITING FOR CHILDREN